Skip to content

 If you’re managing 1 to 10 units: Start with TenantCloud’s free or Starter tier.
 Get comfortable with the system.
 See if you actually use the features.

 If you’re managing 10 to 50 units: Rentec Direct gives you the best combination of value and functionality.
 The TransUnion Canada integration alone makes it worth considering.
+Make sure your residential mortgage financing is structured to support continued portfolio growth at this stage.

 If you’re managing 50+ units: Buildium is the safer bet.
 It’s more polished, has better support, and scales well.